The Holes In Christmas

 I was elated.
 At least she would be there.
 I may lose her soon, but at least I could give her one last happy memory.
 I went to get my hair done and tried to be cheerful.
 It was my wedding day!
 I had rented a hotel room and stopped home in between to get my overnight things and makeup bag.
 The dress and shoes were being brought to the church.

-As I gathered my things, my step-sister, Courtney, by my side, my Auntie Jody came into the room and closed the door.
+As I gathered my things, my step-sister, Courtney, by my side, my Aunty Jody came into the room and closed the door.
 I was holding onto my false cheerfulness, but when I saw her face, it started to fall apart.

 “But she was fine, I talked to her this morning!
 We have the wheelchair and…” I trailed off in dismay.

 “Phil couldn’t find the unity candle for the service.
 It was in the laundry room and he couldn’t find it.
 Your mom was upset with him.
 When he went out to get the wine, she got out of bed and went downstairs to find it.
 He found her on the stairs with the candle when he got home.
 She’s still alive, but Cate, she’ll never get out of bed again.”